brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

-# AWS Workshop:  `DevSecOps - Building secure applications in AWS`

-# Objective
+# AWS DevSecOps Workshop Demo 1
-Provide hands on experience in using AWS services to secure your internet facing applications.
+Provide hands on experience in using AWS services to secure your internet facing service end points.

-# Demo 1
+# Use Case : Proactive defense using Honeypot and AWS WAF

 ## Design goes here